-The financial statements of the Company are presented in United States Dollars ("US\$"), which is the Company's functional currency and are prepared in accordance with the historical cost convention except for the accounting policies as stated below.
+The financial statements of the Company are presented in United States Dollars ("US\$"), which is the Company's functional currency and are prepared on realisation basis as the Company will be de-registered after the financial period end date.

 The accounting policies have been consistently applied by the Company and are consistent with those used in the previous financial year.